 - Sort out disposables that have reusable alternatives and push your company to make a change.
 Make a point that adopting these practices so there is a social payoff to the greater expense.

 - Other aspects to consider at your workplace – Utilise post-consumer recycled paper for printing and for packaging.
-Reduce intake or avoid instant coffee packaging and instead replace with a communal coffee pot.
-Bring home cook food more frequent to lessen the need to eat outside.
+Reduce intake or avoid instant coffee packaging and instead replace it with a communal coffee pot.
+Bring home cook food more frequently to lessen the need to eat outside.

 Neighbourhood and Community